sebastianspicker/otherlight/README.md

 A working tree for exoplanet-exomoon-simulation with an evolving implementation history.

 ## Overview
-exoplanet-exomoon-simulation documents maintained build commands, known limits, and remaining work.
+exoplanet-exomoon-simulation records the stable project shape and the work still worth checking.

 ## Status
-Lifecycle stage: bootstrap.
-Earlier setup detail now lives in maintained guidance.
+Lifecycle stage: core-build-out.
+The useful early notes have been carried forward.

 ## Usage
-- Rewrote the plot explanation around the maintained behavior.
+- Made the github actions assumptions easier to check later.

 - The document now favors checked behavior over exploratory notes.

 ## Current Focus
 Use the next review to check behavior before adding surface area.
+Prefer narrow maintenance work over broad rewrites.